ahadnur/fin_py/README.md

 ---

 This module will help the students who are finance backgrounded and also for professional useage.
 This will be upgraded.
 You can use it through python.
-Type the command in the terminal **python3 -m pip install fin-py**
+Type the command in the terminal **python3 -m pip install fin4py**

 > **Note**
 >
-> - First go to python shell and type **>>>from fin-py import finance as f**
+> - First go to python shell and type **>>>from fin4py import finance as f**
 > - The following functions are given..
 > - You can calculate future value with simple interest with the function futureValue_simple.
 > - **>>> f.futureValue_simple()**